You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 - Your intended use case (what kind of product are you building?)

-7. KYC — Know Your Customer
+7. KYC (Know Your Customer)

 What it means: KYC is the process of verifying that your end-users (your customers) are who they say they are.
-As a partner, you are responsible for carrying out KYC on your own customers before allowing them to use financial features in your product.
+As a partner, you’re responsible for carrying out KYC on your own customers before allowing them to use financial features in your product.
 The analogy: When a customer opens an account at any bank, the bank asks for their ID, verifies it, and keeps a record.
-If you are building a savings app on top of UBN BaaS, you play the role of the bank — you must verify your customers.
+If you’re building a savings app on top of UBN BaaS, you play the role of the bank: you must verify your customers.
 We provide the tools to do it.
-What we can verify:| Document | What it is | API endpoint |
+What we can verify:

 8. Webhooks